axioned/handbook/docs/playbook/playbook.md

 ### Flexible Hours

 We know that people perform best when they care deeply about their work.
 Detailed lists of tasks to complete each day are tedious and demotivating.
-At Significa we encourage the flexibility to manage your time and avoid squeezing your creativity into a 9-to-6-time slot.
+At Axioned we encourage the flexibility to manage your time and avoid squeezing your creativity into a 9-to-6-time slot.
 All we care about are the Sprints.
 As long as they get completed, we're cool!

 ### Making Mistakes